jnozzi/cocoadev.com/markdown/DssW.md

 *Wake Assist

-General/DssW has been publishing Mac software since 1999.
+DssW has been publishing Mac software since 1999.